Can a daughter evict her mother after selling the family home?

 Answer:

-We would recommend a consultation with a local real estate attorney who can examine the specific facts and laws and perhaps assist with delaying the sale of the home.
+Consulting a local real estate attorney is recommended.
+They can review the specific facts and laws and may assist in delaying the sale of the home.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.